ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

 ### Second DLL

 Now you can implement a second DLL similarly.
 Again, you use CMake (see Filters/CMakeLists.txt).
-First, create the Filters.h header file in the Filters folder:
+First, create the `Filters.h` header file in the Filters folder with the code shown below:

 ```cpp
 #pragma once